Admissions Counselor (College/University) Salary

 Common Career Paths for Admissions Counselor (College/University)

-College Admissions Counselors who transition into a College Admissions Director role may receive large pay increases as the latter position pays an average $59K per year.
+College Admissions Counselors may experience a large salary bump if they progress into a role such as College Admissions Director.
+The latter position pays an average of $59K annually.
 It is quite typical for College Admissions Counselors to transition into roles as Associate College Admissions Directors or College Assistant Directors of Admissions, where reported median earnings are $13K and $8K higher per year.

 Admissions Counselor Job Listings